University Policy for Syllabi

 Central Connecticut State University (CCSU) will not tolerate sexual misconduct against students, staff, faculty, or visitors in any form, including but not limited to: sexual assault, sexual exploitation, sexual harassment or stalking, as defined in CCSU policies.

 For additional information, please consult the CCSU policy.
-All faculty members and staff have a duty to report incidents of sexual harassment including sexual misconduct, intimate partner violence and stalking to the Office of Diversity and Equity, Davidson Hall, 102.
+All faculty members and staff have a duty to report incidents of sexual harassment including sexual misconduct, intimate partner violence and stalking to the Office of Equity & Inclusion, Davidson Hall, 102.

 The Writing Center offers free one-on-one sessions with a talented and experienced staff of undergraduate, graduate, and faculty tutors.
 The Center works with students from any discipline and at any stage in their writing process, including interpreting assignment prompts, brainstorming material, and integrating research.
 The Writing Center is open Monday through Friday during the fall and spring semesters while classes are in session.
 For current hours, check the Center’s website.